Rivastigmine (Absorbed through the skin)

 Warnings While Using This Medicine

-- Always remove the used patch before you put on a new one, or you could have serious side effects.
-If you wear more than 1 patch on your body at the same time, you will get too much medicine.
-If you accidentally use more than 1 patch at a time, call your doctor right away.
+- Always remove the old patch before you put on a new one.
+If you wear more than 1 patch at the same time, you will get too much medicine.
+This can cause serious side effects.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.